 The chemical dosing rate is set by a combination of the pumps stroke length between 30% & 100% and stroke rate adjustable in 10% increments from 0 to 100%.
-So, in order to set the pump you will need to:

-Know how much chemical is required and Select the settings from a graph.
-Check the boiler water daily and Make adjustments based on the results
+So in order to set the pump you need to know how much chemical is required and then select the settings from a graph.
+Check the boiler water daily, make adjustments based on the results.
 The advantage is ease of making adjustments but that is where the benefits end.
 A considerable disadvantage is the lack of knowledge of how a 10% increase in stroke rate influences the amount of chemical dosed and its effect on the feedwater quality.
 Since the dosing pumps cannot react to a fluctuating feedwater temperature or boiler blowdown the pumps are adjusted to run on excess chemicals, which raises the dissolved solids level in the boiler, resulting in excessive surface blowdown.
 Wasting water, energy and increasing operational costs.

 To eliminate waste and excess costs requires an automated control system.
-One that can:

-Adjust, in real time, the dosing rate of the oxygen scavenger to compensate for variations in the feedwater temperature.

-Samples each individual boiler and adjusts the caustic dosing to maintain boiler pH at the lower end of the safe range.

-That has temperature compensated conductivity monitoring and control of each boiler's surface blowdown (TDS).
+One that can adjust, in real time, the dosing rate of the oxygen scavenger to compensate for variations in the feedwater temperature.
+One that samples each individual boiler and adjusts the caustic dosing to maintain boiler pH at the lower end of the safe range.
+One that has temperature compensated conductivity monitoring and control of each boiler's surface blowdown (TDS).

-The C4S AQ300 is a fully automated water monitoring and control system which scrutinises boiler feedwater to ensure chemical dosing is aligned to real-time water quality and the demands of the boiler, protecting the water system and steam plant 24 hours a day.
+The C4S-AQ300 is a fully automated water monitoring and control system which scrutinises boiler feedwater to ensure chemical dosing is aligned to real-time water quality and the demands of the boiler, protecting the water system and steam plant 24 hours a day.

 The microprocessor based control system optimises chemical dosing and surface blowdown: improving control, saving energy and chemicals.
-In addition the system provides remote monitoring with PC-based Data Management software, with data logging, analysis and diagnostic capabilities with alarms to ensure that the close control achieved does not degrade over time.
+In addition, the system provides remote monitoring with PC-based Data Management software, with data logging, analysis and diagnostic capabilities with alarms to ensure that the close control achieved does not degrade over time.